pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 # Useful resources

 If you want to know more about collision detection and space partitioning data structure, I advise you to read [Real-Time Collision Detection](http://realtimecollisiondetection.net/) by Christer Ericson.
-It covers a lot of topics in depth but it is very understandable.
+It covers a lot of topics in-depth but it is very understandable.
 Moreover, it is possible to read chapters independently.
 It is really a good reference.

 # Conclusion

 That is all for collision detection.
 However, collision detection is only half of a physics engine.
-The other half is collision resolution.
+The other half is [collision resolution]({{ site.baseurl }}{% post_url 2019-08-11-vagabond-2d-physics-engine %}).
 Next week, I will work on that and I hope I will have more nice pictures to share with you.

 See you next week for more!

-*If you are interested by my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*
+*If you are interested in my adventures during the development of Vagabond, you can follow me on [Twitter](https://twitter.com/PierreVigier).*